 Pioneers and community leaders in Laoshan Village, the He family was one of the first to plant tea on the misty ocean-facing slopes of the Taoist Holy Mountain they call home.

+The new 2019 Autumn harvest is here!
 This relatively new tea is fed by sweet mountain spring water and oxidized in the sun for three days before finishing to bring out signature chocolate notes.
 Mr. He perfected this tea as a proud reflection of the bold Shandong spirit and the perseverance of Laoshan Village.
 Laoshan Black is a labor of love to prove to the world how wonderful teas from Northern China can be.
-The He Family's tea plants have begun to recover from the bitter cold of early 2016.
-The body is light and smooth, without astringency.
+The cold weather, and pure mountain springs come together for a microclimate that yields some of the sweetest and most chocolatey black tea in China with a unique and distinctly northern flavor.
+This year in particular, dry and mild weather leading up to autumn in has yielded the sweetest picking in years, but a tiny yield due to reduced rainfall.
+The He family produced less than half of what they usually would this year.